OfficeDev/office-js-docs-pr/docs/design/usability-testing.md

 You need only five participants to uncover most usability issues in your design.
 Incorporate small tests regularly throughout your development cycle to ensure that your product is user-centered.

 > [!NOTE]
 > We recommend that you test the usability of your add-in across multiple platforms.
-To [publish your add-in to the Office Store](https://docs.microsoft.com/en-us/office/dev/store/submit-to-the-office-store), it must work on all [platforms that support the methods that you define](../overview/office-add-in-availability.md).
+To [publish your add-in to AppSource](https://docs.microsoft.com/en-us/office/dev/store/submit-to-the-office-store), it must work on all [platforms that support the methods that you define](../overview/office-add-in-availability.md).

 ## 1. Sign up for a testing service